5 Tips for Creating A Culture of Accountability in The Workplace

 3. Issue progress updates

-Staff members draw their motivation from various sources, including details on their progress towards achieving specific objectives.
-Progress update details can come from information about ongoing projects, customer surveys, key listening posts with critical stakeholders, among others.
+Staff members draw their motivation from various sources, including details on their progress toward achieving specific objectives.
+Progress update details can come from information about ongoing projects, customer surveys, and key listening posts with critical stakeholders, among others.
 However, feedback from the employer is perhaps the best option when it comes to progress updates.

 As you shed light on the progress of every worker, focus on the impact they are making towards the achievement of the goals in place.